omkar7176/Basic-Quiz-Game/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the repository directory in your terminal or command prompt.
-3. Run the game by executing python main.py.
+3. Run the quiz by executing python quiz.py in your terminal.

 <h4>Contributing: </h4>